Table of Contents

 Businesses can really benefit from studying their reviews, the good and the bad.
 It helps them:

-- Understand the customer’s perspective: Reviews tell us about the customer experience from their own point of view.
+Reviews tell you about the customer experience from their own point of view.
 Use this to identify what’s working and discover areas with room for improvement.

-Users create, curate, and share unique images that spark conversation and speak for themselves.
-A picture can be worth a thousand words to your business.
+Users create, curate, and share unique content that sparks conversation and speaks for itself.
+A picture or video can be worth a thousand words to your business.
 Use these sites to:

-- Encourage user-generated content: Image sharing sites are a gift for photogenic businesses.
-You can run campaigns encouraging users to snap and share a pic with your product and a unique hashtag.
+Content sharing sites are a gift for photogenic businesses.
+You can run campaigns encouraging users to snap and share a pic or video with your product and a unique hashtag.

-- Create inspiration: By creating, curating, and sharing your own images, you can inspire and engage users, bonding over a shared interest.
+By creating, curating, and sharing your own content, you can inspire and engage users, bonding over a shared interest.

 4. Video hosting sites